 - If you’re an educator, schedule a Distance Learning program with The Elephant Sanctuary to inform students about the importance of keeping elephants wild, and their contributions as a keystone species.

-- Do not buy or trade ivory.
-Help protect elephants and their tusks by supporting measures aimed at combating the global ivory trade.
+- Do not buy or trade ivory and help protect elephants and their tusks by supporting measures aimed at combating the global ivory trade